Bnorval/SQL_Project_Data_Job_Analysis/README.md

 Bringing it All Together
 -
 Based on this analysis, there is no truly optimal skill.
-As jobs seek higher demand, the average salary for them trends downard.
+As jobs seek higher demand, the average salary for them trends downward.
 This trends sharply as you get to the truly high demanded jobs.
 With this knowledge, an analyst will have to understand what they want to prioritize when learning something new.
 Do they want to target a skill that will get them a higher salary, or do they want one that will land them a job easier?

 # Conclusion
 From this analysis, several patterns revealed themselves.
 1. The core of the data analyst should be made up of multiple skills: Database querying (SQL), data analysis tools (R, Python, Excel), and data visualization (Tableau or Power BI).
 2. Outside of these core skills, an analyst can carve out a niche for themselves by picking up a high paying but lower demanded skill such as GO or Hadoop.
-3. The pay range for a data analyst can be quite varied, averaging in $90,000 - $110,000 range but being able to pay up to $650,000.
+3. The pay range for a data analyst can be quite varied, averaging in the $90,000 - $110,000 range but being able to pay up to $650,000.
 4. In order to become a very high paid analyst, you must be prepared to be the best in your role or be ready to take on the skills needed to become a director.

 Closing Thoughts
 -
 This analysis has been a great resource for myself as a job seeker, and many other data analysts out there whether they be entering the industry or trying to upgrade their skillset.
 We only have so much time in our day to dedicate to learning new things, so streamlining the process and being able to target exactly what we want is very helpful.
-This exmploration showcases the importance of constant learning and paying attention to trends in the job market.
+This exploration showcases the importance of constant learning and paying attention to trends in the job market.